LiDAR-Motion-Segmentation/baseline-scripts/README.md

 ## Deployment on Jetson Boards
 - first convert the models into `.onnx` file for ONNX and format `.engine` format for tensorrt based acceleration
+- run the `jetson annotater` for faster inferencing and realtime deployment on `NVIDIA Jetson Orin NX (16GB)`
 ```bash
 pip3 install onnxruntime tqdm